LaxarJS/laxar/docs/manuals/flow_and_places.md

 }
 ```

-This flow is typical for a wizard-like application, as it allows a forward and backward navigation, but only sparsely jumping in between pages.
+This flow is typical for a wizard-like application, as it allows forward and backward navigation, but only sparsely jumping in between pages.
 The first place in the example is called *introduction*, which simply displays a page and just lets the user navigate to the *next* target, which would be resolved to the place *interests*.
-Here a page is displayed where the user can input his interests, e.g. his hobbies or music taste.
+Here a page is displayed where the user can input his interests, such as hobbies or taste in music.
-As we are in the middle of a wizard, there is a *previous* target reachable now in addition to the *next* and *help* targets.
+As we are in the middle of the wizard now, a *previous* target is reachable in addition to the *next* and *help* targets.
-Unsurprisingly the *previous* target references the place *introduction* again.
+Unsurprisingly the *previous* target references the first place, *introduction*.
 The *next* target instead leads us to another new place with identifier *profession*.
 The *profession* place may only lead us back to the *interests* place via the *previous* target.

-May be some pages have some tricky input components or there are some advices for which things to share.
+Let us assume that our pages contain tricky input components, on which we would like to assist the user.
-This is where the *help* targets come into play.
+This is where the *help* target comes into play.
-Both, the *interests* and the *profession* page, have such a target.
+Both the *interests* and the *profession* page use this target, but the places behind these targets are different depending on the source page.
-Nevertheless the places behind these targets are different depending on the source page.
+This allows you to provide contextual semantics to standard navigation controls, such as a row of back/forward/help buttons.
-This makes understanding of navigation concepts simple and provides contextual semantics.
+Returning from the help pages is familiar, via the *back* target leading to the respective places.

-Returning from the help pages works in a similar way via the *back* targets leading to the respective places.
+Using the mechanisms introduced here, most navigation scenarios as well as integrations into external applications should be possible.

-Using the simple mechanisms introduced here, most integration scenarios into external applications should be possible.
+To find out how to construct links between pages, refer to the [axFlowService API](../api/services.md).
-To learn how to trigger navigation from within widgets and activities, you should go on reading the [events documentation](events.md) and learn about the *navigateRequest* and *didNavigate* events.
+To learn how to trigger event-based navigation from within widgets and activities, you should go on reading the [events documentation](events.md) and learn about the *navigateRequest* and *didNavigate* events.